Here’s my thoughts on the three main keys to tonight’s Sixers-Heat tilt in Miami:

 This is a big game for the Sixers.
 The Celtics embarrassed the Heat on national TV Sunday, and hold a 1 game lead over the Sixers for the Atlantic Division lead.
 The Sixers will be looking to keep pace with the Celtics, while the Heat will be looking to rebound and get back on track.
 My prediction?
 The Heat do just that and take this game, 92-75.
 Hopefully I’m wrong, enjoy the game everyone.

-Tags: 3 Things Andre Iguodala Chris Bosh Dwyane Wade Eddy Curry Featured Jrue Holiday Juwan Howard LeBron James Mario Chalmers Miami Heat Mike Miller Nikola Vucevic Norris Cole Ronny Turiaf Spencer Hawes Thaddeus Young Udonis Haslem
+Tags: 3 Things Andre Iguodala Chris Bosh Dwyane Wade Eddy Curry Jrue Holiday Juwan Howard LeBron James Mario Chalmers Miami Heat Mike Miller Nikola Vucevic Norris Cole Ronny Turiaf Spencer Hawes Thaddeus Young Udonis Haslem